qdrant/landing_page/qdrant-landing/content/documentation/frameworks/spark.md

 ## Databricks

-You can use the `qdrant-spark` connector as a library in [Databricks](https://www.databricks.com/) to ingest data into Qdrant.
+You can use the `qdrant-spark` connector as a library in [Databricks](https://www.databricks.com/).

-- Go to the `Libraries` section in your cluster dashboard.
+- Go to the `Libraries` section in your Databricks cluster dashboard.
 - Select `Install New` to open the library installation modal.
 - Search for `io.qdrant:spark:VERSION` in the Maven packages and click `Install`.